 #!/usr/bin/env python # Begin Small .DS_Store Parser # -*- encoding: utf-8 -*- from ds_store import DSStore from tqdm import tqdm import argparse parser = argparse.ArgumentParser() parser.add_argument("-p", "--path", help="Path to the DS_Store file", required=True) parser.add_argument("-t", "--type", help="Type : Iloc, bwsp, lsvp, lsvP, icvp", default='Iloc') args = parser.parse_args() dsstore = DSStore.open(args.path, 'r+') for data in tqdm(dsstore): data = str(data) entry = data.translate(None, "<>") entry = entry.split(' ') if(entry == args.type): print(entry) # Ends Small .DS_Store Parser

 • Run the script and see the output

-• Then the files are listed (human readable), well let’s see what happen with the another directories, for example “images”, navigate to https://live.oculus.com/assets/images/.DS_Store and the “.DS_Store” file, again downloads automatically.
+• Then the files are listed (human-readable), well let’s see what happens with the other directories, for example, “images”, navigate to https://live.oculus.com/assets/images/.DS_Store and the “.DS_Store” file, again downloads automatically.

 • RE-Run the script for the .DS_Store from images and see the output